dimorphik/tic-tac-toe-tracking/README.md

 # tic-tac-toe-tracking

 A Tic Tac Toe game that lets the user go back to previous states of the game and forward again.
+It was intended to be an exercising in minimizing state complexity as defined by [this React exercise](https://epic-react-exercises.vercel.app/react/hooks/1).

 # Getting Started with Create React App